KseniiaMarkiv/hangman-game/README.md

 <br>

 - Game shows when you win and lose:

 ![alt text](https://github.com/KseniiaMarkiv/hangman-game/blob/start-game/show_over.png?raw=true)
 <br>

 ![alt text](https://github.com/KseniiaMarkiv/hangman-game/blob/start-game/show_win.png?raw=true)

 ## Credits
 This game was created using Ruby and the `colorize` gem.
 Special thanks to the developers of these tools for making this project possible.

+## You can improve
+1. accept of guessing the whole word;
+2. make easier game when Hangman gives you a hint:
+      - first letter;
+      - last letter;
+      - two identical letters in a word;
+      - accept the whole word after 3 guess turns of Player;